KCollins/xr-notes/documentation/blender_pointcloud_colors.md

 5. Snap the point cloud to the origin with `Shift+S → Selection to Cursor`, and apply the location (`Ctrl+A → Location`) if you want zeroed transforms before continuing.

 ![The Shift+S circular menu on Blender's viewport.](image-6.png)

+> **Note:** `Ctrl+A → Apply` writes the current scale/location values into the mesh data so transform defaults become 1/0.
+This keeps the glTF export aligned with real-world meters and avoids unexpected scaling when the model loads elsewhere.

 ## 1. Geometry Nodes Setup